 Here he is up to some of his favourite things, out on adventures, and chilling out at home.

 A photo taken not long after we 'adopted' him, when his fur was shorter and thinner.
 He 'd already been trained to sit, roll over and shake paws by his previous owner.

 Off in the car to Curious Arts Festival - we went twice, and the second year he definitely remembered his first visit, recognising the walk outside the camping area, down to the sea.

 He always seemed strangely at home in the tent, perhaps accepting it as a temporary home because we were there, and was happy to sit and watch the world pass by while he sat on his rug (or the bed)

 Among the bluebells at Bow Wood

-At Chatsworth - another place he recognised on return visits; approaching in the car, he'd start to bark when he saw the house
+At Chatsworth - another place he recognised on return visits; approaching in the car, he'd always bark when he first saw the house.

 The world seems so empty right now, and life won't be the same without him.